Samira ghoualmia

 Chaos Reading Workshop

-The Chaos reading is an associative, fragmentary, way of fictioning approaches to different kinds of knowledge(s) in text and spoken word.
-Throughout associating and crisscrossing snippets from selected texts, the participants form cross references to reimagine relations and stretch boundaries of how we are taught to read and write, and to experiment with chaos as a method of learning, attempting to undo linear, and fixed hierarchies of knowledge.
+The Chaos reading is an associative, fragmentary way of fictioning approaches to different kinds of knowledge(s) in text and spoken word.
+Throughout associating and crisscrossing snippets from selected texts, the participants form cross references to reimagine relations and stretch boundaries of how we are taught to read and write, and to experiment with chaos as a method of learning, attempting to undo linear and fixed hierarchies of knowledge.

-The Chaos reading is an open format to study together as a multidisciplinary practice of mixing text of poetry, fiction, and theory to find potential new entryways of locating knowledge within ourselves and together.
-What could it mean to embrace chaos as a method of learning together?
-What are the relations to chaos and the othered, the feminine, the queer, the indigenous, and the alien?
-How has Western learning dominated and controlled our radical imagination and poetics and inhibited how we read, write, and learn together?
-How could we use “chaotic” methods to approach knowledge beyond linear restrictions?
+The Chaos reading is an open format for studying together as a multidisciplinary practice that combines texts from poetry, fiction, and theory to explore potential new entryways for locating knowledge within ourselves and collectively.
+What could it mean to embrace more chaotic, non-linear methods of learning together?
+How has Western knowledge production dominated and controlled our radical imagination and poetics, inhibiting how we read, write, and learn together?

 The Chaos Reading is a writing and reading workshop.
 It’s a playful way to approach text in creative writing and reading.